South Florida’s most trusted swimming pool service company! Pool cleaning, pool maintenance & expert pool repairs. Give us a call, we’ll be right out.

 Servicing & Repairing Pools In Broward County For Over Five Decades.
 We Know Swimming Pools.

-Guardian Pools has been providing weekly pool service, pool maintenance, pool cleaning & expert pool repairs in the Fort Lauderdale / Hollywood area since 1965.
+We’ve been providing reliable pool service, weekly pool maintenance, pool cleaning & expert pool repairs in the Fort Lauderdale, FL / Hollywood, FL area since 1965.
 That’s over 50 years of solid swimming pool experience ready to go to work for you.
 We know what it takes to service and maintain South Florida swimming pools.
+Give us a call, we’ll be right out.

 You can rely on our highly-recommended service & repair technicians.
 They are prompt, courteous & professional.
 Guardian Pools has the knowledge, experience & staff to handle all your pool service, pool repair, and pool maintenance needs.